Yuk Yuk's: 1999-2007

 By 1999 Yuk Yuk's had grown to having nine comedy clubs across Canada.
 In 2000, Yuk Yuk's had created the Search for Canada's Funniest New Comic with Adam West.
 In 2006 Breslin along with Silverman created a comedy contest called the Yuk Yuk's Great Canadian Laugh Off which aired on the Comedy Network.
 The national comedy contest showcased 64 comedians with 1 winner receiving $25,000, Canada's largest comedy cash prize.
 The Laugh Off became an annual event running from 2006 to 2011 with 6 winners and a total of $150,000 in comedian winnings.
 By 2007 Breslin added clubs in Kitchener Ontario, Vancouver British Columbia, Halifax Nova Scotia and Vaughan Ontario.

 2008-Present

 In 2009, Breslin opened the second Yuk Yuk's comedy club in Ottawa.
 Smaller than the original Ottawa club, the Prescott room was designed more for the open mic audience and comedians.
 In 2010, Yuk Yuk's Oakville opened with headliner Glen Foster.
 The club closed in 2012.

 The current Yuk Yuk's are located in the following cities: Edmonton, Halifax, Burlington, London, Niagara Falls, Ottawa, Oshawa, Toronto, Saskatoon, Calgary, and Surrey.
-Yuk Yuk's is also known for its traveling shows, that reach small towns and large cities all across Canada, such as Haliburton, Wasage Beach Peterborough and more.
+Yuk Yuk's is also known for its traveling shows, that reach small towns and large cities all across Canada, such as Haliburton, Wasaga Beach, Peterborough and more.
 Their comics can be found in nearly every corner in Canada.